zbabac/VCT/README.md

-v1.8.0	-option to download compiled 64-bit application and included ffmpeg and ffprobe v4.0.2 64-bit binaries from zeranoe
+v1.8.0	-compiled also as 64-bit application and included ffmpeg and ffprobe v4.0.2 64-bit binaries from zeranoe
 		-removed "strict experimental" for audio encoding, since it is obsolete with new ffmpeg

-		NOTE: this app works only on 64-bit windows, like Windows 10 or Windows 7 64-bit.
-		For 32-bit Windows, please use file named "VCT_setup_windows_xp_32bit.exe".

 		IMPORTANT NOTE about FPS options: if input video file is loaded via "Input File" button, then exact FPS is loaded from file.
 		In that case, either "Slow Motion" or "Set FPS" can make sense, not both.